 Costa Dulce Nicaragua is a humble jungle retreat set on the Pacific Coast of Nicaragua, just outside San Juan Del Sur.
-I had planned my stay to have a few quiet days in one of the treehouse bungalows to prepare for a retreat.
-But after arriving, I couldn’t resist the generous offer from a yoga teacher named Camille Aragon to join her retreat.
+I had planned my stay to have a few quiet days in one of the treehouse bungalows.
+But, after arriving, I couldn’t resist the generous offer from a teacher named Camille Aragon to join her Nicaragua yoga retreat.

 Costa Dulce Nicaragua